-For instance, if your PC case is missing a beep code speaker, as mine does, then it may not have a cable for that.
+For instance, if your PC case is missing a beep code speaker, as mine does, it may not have a cable.

-Similarly, if your PC case is missing a Chassis Intrusion sensor, then the Chassis Intrusion Pins (+CL- on my motherboard) would be left empty.
+Similarly, if your PC case lacks a Chassis Intrusion sensor, the Chassis Intrusion Pins (+CL- on my motherboard) would be left empty.

-The next step is simply to plug the cables on the right pins:
+The next step is to plug the cables into the correct pins:

 The Orientation of Certain Cable Connections do Matter